thoughtworks/talisman/README.md

 Talisman supports MAC OSX, Linux and Windows.

-The recommended approach of installation is as a global [git hook template](https://git-scm.com/docs/git-init#_template_directory).
-You could also choose to install it at a per-repo level instead.
+Talisman can be installed and used in one of three different ways:

+1. As a git hook as a global [git hook template](https://git-scm.com/docs/git-init#_template_directory)
+2. As a git hook into a single git repository
+3. As a CLI with the `--pattern` argument to find files

-Within each approach, Talisman can be set up as either a pre-commit or pre-push hook on the git repositories.
+Talisman can be set up as either a pre-commit or pre-push hook on the git repositories.

 Find the instructions below.

 ## Installation as a global hook template
-### [Recommended approach]
+## [Recommended approach]
 We recommend installing Talisman as a git hook template, as that will cause Talisman to be present, not only in your existing git repositories, but also in any new repository that you 'init' or 'clone'.